-If it’s 85 degrees out and you aren’t holding an ice cream cone (preferably on social media), does your happiness even count?
+If it’s 85 degrees outside and you aren’t holding an ice cream cone (preferably on social media), does your happiness even count?

 Thank you, Portland.
 No, not for your unironic use of year-round wool beanies, but for gifting us with the best ice cream in all of LA.
 This might even be the best ice cream of all time.
 You’d probably assume a place with flavors like avocado sherbet and black olive brittle with goat cheese wouldn’t be for everyone, but you’d be wrong.
 Because Salt & Straw puts stuff you should never put in ice cream and makes it better than any ice cream you’ve ever had before.
 Now, with locations from the Arts District to Venice, you’re never too far away from its glory.

-If you’re bitter we chose an import for our #1 spot, you need to relax because it’s just ice cream and then rejoice because it doesn’t get any more LA than Mashti Malone’s.
-The nearly 40-year-old Middle Eastern shop on La Brea is an institution and serves the kind of ice cream that keeps us up at night.
+This nearly 40-year-old Middle Eastern shop on La Brea is an LA institution that serves the kind of ice cream that keeps us up at night.
 What’s Middle Eastern ice cream?
 Think rosewater, saffron, and roasted pistachio-infused heaven.
 This is aggressively fragrant ice cream (you’ll understand when you try it) that’ll take you by surprise at first, and then you’ll never want another kind of ice cream again.

-HoneyMee proves that good ice cream doesn’t have to involve crazy flavors and a drunk toddler’s choice of candy dumped on top.
+Honeymee proves that good ice cream doesn’t have to involve crazy flavors and a drunk toddler’s choice of candy dumped on top.
 Here, it’s all about two things: vanilla ice cream and honey.
-And when both of those are as good as they are at HoneyMee, you don’t need anything else.
-It’s simple, fresh, and light enough to not leave you in a late-night dairy coma either.
-The place is all over the suburbs, but in LA proper, they’re only along Sawtelle and at a tiny walk-up window in Ktown.
-Get the honey-covered Sweetie with added honeycomb.
+And when both of those are as good as they are at Honeymee, you don’t need anything else.
+It’s simple, fresh, and light enough to not leave you in a late-night dairy coma.
+The place is all over the suburbs, and it’s starting to sprout up around LA proper, too - so now you have even more opportunities to get the honey-covered Sweetie with added honeycomb.

-Van Leeuwen is big deal ice cream in their native NYC, and they’ve started taking over LA too with a couple of trucks and stores in the Arts District, Franklin Village, and Culver City.
+Van Leeuwen is big-deal ice cream in their native NYC, and they’ve started taking over LA too, with trucks and stores in the Arts District, Franklin Village, and Culver City.
 Flavors don’t get too wild, but there are enough rotating special flavors to keep things exciting, and the classics are excellent (their plain chocolate is maybe the best we’ve ever had).
 The earl grey tea and honeycomb are our go-to’s, and if you see the lemon meringue yogurt tart in the case, do not hesitate.
 And for non-dairy eaters, Van Leeuwen has the best vegan ice cream we’ve ever tried - the coconut cream base isn’t too overpowering, but it’s just as creamy as the dairy-filled original.

 If you’ve been on the internet at least once in the last five years, you’ve probably noticed that people get excited about ice cream cookie sandwiches.
-But decades before Instagram and before people started taking photos of themselves eating (but not really eating) food, there was Diddy Riese.
-The Westwood classic has been around for almost 35 years, and even though you can get a solid ice cream cookie sandwich anywhere these days, lines are still out the door here full of people wanting a taste of the original.
+But decades before people started taking photos of themselves eating (but not really eating) food, there was Diddy Riese.
+The Westwood classic has been around for almost 35 years, and even though you can get a solid ice cream cookie sandwich anywhere these days, this place is always full of people wanting a taste of the original.

 Rolling into town from Columbus, Ohio, Jeni’s is moving into LA in a big way, with shops in Los Feliz, Calabasas, and Venice.
 Narrowing down the huge choice of flavors can be more than a little overwhelming, but they’ll let you keep tasting until you find your ice cream soulmate(s).
 Some options can be very subtle or a little too sweet, but we’re partial to the brambleberry crisp (even if we don’t know what a brambleberry is) and the darkest chocolate.
 You can usually try some flavors they’re testing out, if you like feeling like an ice cream lab rat.
 Which seems like the best kind of lab rat.